 If I am able to read the book a second time, I use the character cards.
 Before I read, we discuss the characters in the book, and I give out the character cards.
 As the characters appear in the book, students clip them to the string.

 If I can only read each book once, I give out the character cards before we read, and students put up the character cards as they appear in the story.
 Then we complete the chart after we read.

-During circle time, students noticed that some of the gingerbread books had the same characters and some had different characters.
+During circle time, students noticed that some of the gingerbread books had the same characters, and some had different characters.
 We created a Venn diagram using hula hoops, character cards, and the gingerbread books to compare the characters.
-It was a great visual so my students could see what characters were the same and different.
+It was a great visual, so my students could see what characters were the same and different.

 To wrap up our gingerbread book study, students voted on their favorite gingerbread book.
-During and after the vote, I asked questions about which had most/least and how can we figure it out (by counting or visually comparing).
+During and after the vote, I asked questions about which had the most/least and how can we figure it out (by counting or visually comparing).
 It was an easy way to sneak in some math!